 No-see-ums and other insects can quickly ruin a beach BBQ or quiet evening in the cockpit.
 But what can you do?
 Most bug sprays are formulated for mosquitoes and not effective against the little invisible sets of teeth.
 The likely choices are to retreat into the boat and close all the hatches (very hot) or retreat into the boat and put up the no-see-um screens, which have very,very fine mesh to keep the tiny little critters out (almost as hot).

-Kim on Evenstar just sent me a better alternative: make your own insect repellant that really works and doesn’t have any nasty chemicals.
+Kim, formerly on Evenstar, just sent me a better alternative: make your own insect repellent that really works and doesn’t have any nasty chemicals.

-Kim swears that it works on the no-see-ums just as well: “We cruisers are always looking for the latest, greatest ‘no see-um’ oil as we tend to get eaten alive in the Caribbean (and all the bug spray in the world does not seem to keep those nasty things off of us).
+I don’t have no-see-ums where I am, so can’t test this myself (although I can say that her formulas for mosquito and tick repellent works well).
+Kim swears that the no-see-um formula works: “We cruisers are always looking for the latest, greatest ‘no see-um’ oil as we tend to get eaten alive in the Caribbean (and all the bug spray in the world does not seem to keep those nasty things off of us).
 The following recipe works great and is easy to make!”

 If you are in an area plagued by only one insect, you can just use one of the essential oils that’s listed as effective against that one.
 The good news is that you can combine two or more of the oils to create a more comprehensive blend suited to whatever may be bothering you.